mrakgr/The-Spiral-Language/readme.md

 let (var_0: string) = System.Console.ReadLine()
 let (var_1: string) = System.Console.ReadLine()
 ```
-The above program succintly captures Spiral's approach to language interop.
-The facilities used for defining macro-based types and printing them are intervowen with one another.
+The above program succinctly captures Spiral's approach to language interop.
+The facilities used for defining macro-based types and printing them are interwoven with one another.
 One extra ingredient macros evaluation require over macro type definitions is the return type.

-What the `macro.fs` function is doing is printing the macro based on the second argument and returning a variable of the type in the first argument.
+What the `macro.fs` function is doing is printing the macro based on the second argument and returning
+ a variable of the type in the first argument.

 Now all the pieces are in place to finish the exercise.